astralarya/patterns-shell/scripts/README.md

 $ █
 ```

-The prompt outputs the result of executing `$PS1_COMMAND`, suppressing any error messages.
+The prompt outputs the STDOUT of executing `$PS1_COMMAND`.
-By default, this is `git rev-parse HEAD && git status -sb` if git is installed,
+If `git` is installed, this defaults to `git rev-parse HEAD && git status -sb`.
-but may be adjusted at any time by changing the value of this variable.
+You may adjust this at any time by changing the value of this variable.

 You can change the colors used in the prompt at any time by adjusting the following environment variables: